anastasiiakhil/Learn_Python/README.md

 # Learn_Python
-These are tasks from the course "Fundamentals of programming"/prometheus.org.ua
+These are tasks from the course "Fundamentals of programming" https://prometheus.org.ua/